na632/FrostbiteModdingTool/README.md

 ## Supported Games
 ### 100% supported
-- FIFA 20
 - FIFA 21
-- FIFA 22

-### 99% supported
+### 99% supported - Minor issues
-- FIFA 23 (Mesh Import is not working as expected, use FIFA Editor Tool to create these mods instead, for now)
+- FIFA 23 (Mesh Import is not working as expected, use [FIFA Editor Tool](https://www.fifaeditortool.com/) to create these mods instead)

-### 50% supported
+### 50% supported - Likely missing or broken major features
 - MADDEN 21

+### Read Only Support
+- NFS Unbound (Read only)
+- Dead Space (Read only)
 - MADDEN 23 (Read only)

-- NFS Unbound (Read only)
+### Potential to be supported (Plugins, SDK and Profiles exist but not tested)
+- Battlefield 4
+- Battlefield 5
+- Battlefield 2042
+- FIFA 18
+- FIFA 19
+- FIFA 20
+- MADDEN 20
+- Star Wars Squadrons
+- MADDEN 22
+- FIFA 22

 ## Solution explanation
 - All projects use C# .NET 7 and dependant on each other (i.e. if you attempt to build FrostbiteModdingUI, it will expect the other projects to exist in your file system)